ArduPilot/ardupilot_wiki/dev/source/index.rst

 since outgrown the Arduino environment and no longer use the Arduino runtime libraries, although we do still support building the ArduPilot for the AVR based APM1 and APM2 boards using a slightly modified version of the Arduino integrated development environment.
-Because we now support more than just Arduino-compatible hardware (such as PX4) we are moving from "Ardu" prefix names for the software projects to the "APM" prefix (APM:Copter, Plane, Rover, etc), which signifies the cross-platform nature of the current code.
-A timeline history of ardupilot can be found :ref:`here <history-of-ardupilot>`.
+A timeline history of ArduPilot can be found :ref:`here <history-of-ardupilot>`.

 Supported boards